-Symposium takeaways include (1) general principles and concrete models for incorporating writing and writing instruction into social innovation education ; (2) insights from experienced instructors and students; (3) opportunities to work on developing pedagogy, curricula, and/or programming, in direct collaboration with Marquette writing and innovation educators; (4) a network of colleagues from across the country who share teaching and learning goals.
+Symposium takeaways include (1) insights into innovative writing education; (2) opportunities to work on developing pedagogy, curricula, and/or programming, in direct collaboration with on-site writing education experts; (3) a network of colleagues from across the country who share teaching and learning goals.

 Get to know Milwaukee

 Want to orient yourself to Milwaukee and the Marquette campus before you arrive?
 Check out this map, which includes Symposium venues, the Ambassador hotel, and a host of restaurants we recommend.
 We also invite you to visit the Haggerty Museum, the Digital Scholarship Lab, and some of our innovation hubs.